Ryan Taylor (footballer, born 1988): Plymouth Argyle

 On 30 January 2017, Taylor signed for League Two side Plymouth Argyle on a free transfer.
 The 28-year-old forward became Derek Adams' fourth signing of the January transfer window to further bolster the Pilgrims' attacking options going into the crucial final part of their promotion challenge.
 Taylor made his debut for Argyle on 4 February during a 1–0 away win against Cambridge United, and scored his first goal for the club on his home debut, a 3–0 victory over local rivals Exeter City on 11 February.

 Taylor re-signed for Plymouth Argyle at the end of the 2017–18 season.
-His contract was not renewed by Plymouth Argyle at the end of the COVID-19 affected 2019–20 season.
+His contract was not renewed by Plymouth Argyle at the end of the COVID-19-affected 2019–20 season.

 Newport County

 On 20 August 2020 Taylor joined Newport County on a one-year deal.
 He made his debut for Newport on 5 September 2020 as a second-half substitute in the 2–0 EFL Cup win against Swansea City.
 He scored his first goal for Newport County on 12 September 2020 in the 1–1 draw against Scunthorpe United on the first day of the 2020–21 League Two season.
-Taylor played for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1-0 after a 107th-minute penalty.
+Taylor played for Newport in the League Two play-off final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1-0 after a 107th-minute penalty.
 On 4 June 2021 it was announced that he would leave Newport County at the end of the season, following the expiry of his contract.

 Grimsby Town

 On 22 June 2021, Taylor joined Grimsby Town on a one-year contract.
-Taylor scored a diving header to make it 3-3 against Wrexham in the National League play-off semi-final, Grimsby would win the game 4-5 following extra time.
+Taylor scored a diving header to make it 3–3 against Wrexham in the National League play-off semi-final, which Grimsby won 5–4 after extra time.

 Taylor played in the 2022 National League play-off final as Grimsby beat Solihull Moors 2–1 at the London Stadium to return to the Football League.

-On 24 June 2022, Grimsby announced Taylor has signed a new one-year contract of their 2022–23 EFL League Two campaign.
+On 24 June 2022, Grimsby announced Taylor had signed a new one-year contract for their 2022–23 EFL League Two campaign.

-Taylor was part of the Grimsby side that reached the FA Cup quarter finals for the first time since 1939, he came on as a substitute during the 2-1 win away at Premier League side Southampton that sealed the achievement.
+Taylor was part of the Grimsby side that reached the FA Cup quarter-finals for the first time since 1939; he came on as a substitute during the 2–1 win away at Premier League side Southampton that sealed the achievement.

 On 9 May 2023, it was announced that Taylor would not be retained for the 2023–24 season and would be leaving the club when his contract expires on 30 June.